Localization in Khovanov homology

 \begin{thm} Let $\tilde{D}$ be a $p$-periodic link diagram (with $p>1$), with quotient diagram $D$.
 The Khovanov fixed-point functors are \begin{enumerate} \item $\akhburn(D) = \khburn(\tilde{D})^{\ZZ_p}$ \item $\akhburn^{j,k}(D) = \akhburn^{pj-(p-1)k,k}(\tilde{D})^{\ZZ_p}$, \end{enumerate} for any pair of quantum and ($k$)-gradings $(j, k)$.
 If $p$ is odd, we further have, for suitable choices of crossing orientations, edge assignments, and circle orderings at each resolution: \begin{enumerate} \item $\akhoburn(D)=\khoburn(\tilde{D})^{\ZZ_p},$ \item $\akhoburn^{j,k}(D)=\akhoburn^{pj-(p-1)k,k}(\tilde{D})^{\ZZ_p}.$ \end{enumerate} \end{thm} \begin{proof}

 Let us first address the case of $F=\khburn(\tilde{D})$; that is, let us see that $F^{\ZZ_p}=\akhburn(D)$.
-By Lemma \ref{lem:212-equivariant}, and the fact that the fixed-point category of $\two^{np}$ is the image of the canonical embedding $\two^n\to \two^{np}$, it suffices to identify $F^{\ZZ_p}(\iota u)$ for each $u\in \two^n$, as well as the correspondences $F^{\ZZ_p}(\phi_{\iota u,\iota v})$ for $u\geq_1 v$, and finally to identify the $2$-morphisms associated to $2$-dimensional faces of $\two^n$.
-Proposition \ref{prop:identify-equiv-gens} shows that $F^{\ZZ_p}(\iota u)$ is canonically identified with $\akhburn(u)$.
-We package the proof that the $1$-morphisms are correct as Proposition \ref{prop:long-diffs} below, and the claim about $2$-morphisms is Lemma \ref{lem:ladybug-compatible}.
-Assuming those lemmas, the present theorem follows directly.
+By Lemma \ref{lem:212-equivariant}, and the fact that the fixed-point category of $\two^{np}$ is the image of the canonical embedding $\iota:\two^n\to \two^{np}$, it suffices to identify $F^{\ZZ_p}(\iota u)$ for each $u\in \two^n$, as well as the correspondences $F^{\ZZ_p}(\phi_{\iota u,\iota v})$ for $u\geqslant_1 v$, and finally to identify the $2$-morphisms associated to $2$-dimensional faces of $\two^n$.
+Proposition \ref{prop:identify-equiv-gens} shows that $F^{\ZZ_p}(\iota u)$ is canonically identified with $\akhburn(u)$, and that the quantum gradings are as in the statement.
+We package the proof that the $1$-morphisms are correct as Proposition \ref{prop:long-diffs} below, and the claim about $2$-morphisms as Lemma \ref{lem:ladybug-compatible}.
+Assuming those lemmas, the present theorem follows directly. \end{proof}